coldino/Larkator/README.md

  - While ingame, use the command `saveworld` to force the game to save - Larkator will update immediately
  - Locate that max-level Quetzal and go get it!

+### Known Issues
+ 1) Larger saved arks cause ark-tools to generate an OutOfMemory error.
+To avoid this the memory allocated to ark-tools.exe must be upped.
+    To achieve this, create simple text file beside ark-tools.exe called **ark-tools.l4j.ini**.
+It should contain only the text **-Xmx4G**.

 ### License
 Larkator is Open Source and released under the MIT license.
 Contributions are encouraged.